EasyCorp/EasyAdminBundle/Resources/doc/tutorials/configuration-reference.md

 The names of the actions disabled for all backend entities.
-This value can be overridden in a entity-by-entity basis, so you can disable some actions globally and then reenable some of them for some entities.
+This value can be overridden in a entity-by-entity basis, so you can disable some actions globally and then re-enable some of them for some entities.
 Example:

 ```yaml
 easy_admin: